-Rather than merely negotiating a rent reduction, are you willing to do something in exchange for paying less?
+Rather than merely negotiating a rent reduction, consider if you are willing to do something in exchange for paying less.

 Will you give up your off-street parking space or a second space you don’t need?
 Maybe your landlord can rent it to someone else to make money.

 Ask if there’s anything the landlord needs doing, that you can take on to reduce your rent.
 Or, try to think of other perks you would give up that might save your landlord money or time and include those in the negotiation too.

 If you can afford the increase and you don’t want to move, you might not feel it’s worth the effort to negotiate.
 But don’t make the mistake of assuming your landlord won’t negotiate the increase.

 Instead, take the time to respectfully ask for a reduction to an amount you think is reasonable to pay.
 If they say no, at least you know you tried.

 If you are willing to move and know you can find another apartment you’ll be happy in, you probably feel you can negotiate harder.
 But negotiating harder doesn’t mean you should threaten to move or be unrealistic in your demands.

 Make your case by writing a detailed letter to your landlord explaining the research you’ve done.
 Try to keep it brief and to the point.
 Tell them the exact rent you are willing to pay and what you are ready to do (or give up), to sign a new lease.